RogerTangos/parcellab-challenge/README.md

 # ParcelLab Test App

 This is a test app for parcellab's challenge.
 It is written in Django to take advantage of the framework's many integrations and migrations, and uses a SQLite database.
-Because of Djanso's broad ORM support, the database easily be changed via `settings.py`.
+Because of Djanso's broad ORM support, the database can easily be changed via `settings.py`.

 # Setup